 In addition, we advise our customers on risk management, standard-compliant documentation and usability.
 We excel in the timely provision of premium hardware and software as well as documentation suitable for successful approval in Europe and the USA.
 On request we transfer our know-how and the norm-compliant processes to our customers.

-embeX masters the implementation of the following communication standards:
+embeX masters the implementation of the following communication standards and integration of stacks: